jlmbaka/hack-assembler/README.md

 # hack-assembler

+A simple assembler for the Hack Platform written in Rust.

+I have implemented this assembler based on the book *The Elements of Computing Systems* by Noam Nisam and Shimon Schocken.

-Hack Assembler.
-Translates Hack Assembly (mnemonics) into Binary machine code for the Hack Platform.
+It translates Hack Assembly (mnemonics) into Binary machine code for the Hack computer.

 ## What is it?